custom-cards/button-card/docs/source/advanced/custom-fields.md

     - grid-template-areas: '"i" "n" "graph"'
     - grid-template-columns: 1fr
     - grid-template-rows: 1fr min-content min-content
 entity: light.test_light
 hold_action:
   action: more-info
 ```

+1. This configuration uses [card-mod](https://github.com/thomasloven/lovelace-card-mod) to remove the `box-shadow` of the sensor card.

+    This is what the `style` inside the embedded card is for.

 ## Nested cards with JS templates